ManiMozaffar/awesome-resumes/README.md

 - ❌ Optimized code by following clean code principles
 - ✅ Refactored legacy code to improve readability and maintainability

-**6. Be ATS Friendly: If your resume isn't ATS friendly, even if it's the best in world, it won't be even considered.
+**6. Be ATS Friendly: If your resume isn't ATS friendly, even if it's the best in the world, it won't even be considered.
 Make sure you read the ATS section and apply the recommended solutions to your resume.**

 - ❌ You're applying for "ReAct Frontend Position" but in your CV your title is "front-end" and React isn't mentioned.
 - ✅ You know how ATS works, and you write your resume in a way to trigger ATS to be your mate, not your enemy.

-**7. Bad Written Skills: make sure you read the skill section, I have seen people mentioning many skills that they actually don't have any idea about it.
-Wriitng your skill section carefully and nicely, will really increase the chance of getting interview and also getting the job offer!**
+**7. Bad Written Skills: make sure you read the skill section, I have seen people mentioning many skills that they don't have any idea about.
+Writing your skill section carefully and nicely will increase the chance of getting an interview and also getting the job offer!**

-- For Python Backend Developer Postion:
+- For Python Backend Developer Position:
 - ❌ Expert in Java, C++, Python, Machine Learning, Maria DB, PostgreSQL, MySQL, FastAPI, Django, SQL, Spring Boot, Docker
 - ✅ Python, Docker, Django, FastAPI, SQL

-**8. About me is not a documentary film: I've seen poeple overdoing in About me section, or even in some cases TOO REGULAR about me, which is more likely to be 'ABOUT ANY PYTHON DEVELOPER' rather than about being you, so make sure you read the about me section if you don't have any idea how specific and what details you should write.**
+**8. About Me is not a documentary film: I've seen people overdoing in About me section, or even in some cases TOO REGULAR about me, which is more likely to be 'ABOUT ANY PYTHON DEVELOPER' rather than about being you, so make sure you read the about me section if you don't have any idea how specific and what details you should write.**

-**9. They didn't use bullet point! that's like resume-101, if your resume doesn't have bullet point then you're gonna be 99.99% rejected! make sure to go through the repository to see what does a good bullet point means**
+**9. They didn't use bullet point! that's like resume-101, if your resume doesn't have bullet point then you're gonna be 99.99% rejected! make sure to go through the repository to see what a good bullet point means**

 - ❌ Writing paragraphs that make it hard to quickly identify key information

-**10. Bad/Invalid Structure: Some people don't follow the general resume style and convention, which result in rejection.
+**10. Bad/Invalid Structure: Some people don't follow the general resume style and convention, which results in rejection.
 Make sure your resume is standard, just write it using a website resume creator!
-Some have been offered in bottom of repository.**
+Some have been offered at the bottom of the repository.**

 ## Contribution

 Before you head over, read the [Contribution Guide](CONTRIBUTING.md) first.
-You are new to contribution process?
+You are new to the contribution process?
 For more information about the steps and guides, check out the [First Contribution Guide](https://github.com/firstcontributions/first-contributions).

 ## Table of Contents